yanstef/bikeshareproject/README.md

 new_york_city.csv
 washington.csv

+The user have to select after the city whitch month and day of the week data he wants to see
 ### Credits
 ###It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 #It's OK